Brock Wright: Professional career

 On May 1, 2021, Wright signed with the Detroit Lions as an undrafted free agent after the 2021 NFL draft.
-On October 23, 2021, Wright was activated from the practice squad by the Lions for the team's week 7 game against the Los Angeles Rams.
+On October 23, Wright was activated from the practice squad by the Lions for the team's week 7 game against the Los Angeles Rams.
 He was signed to the active roster on November 8.
-On December 5, 2021, Wright scored his first NFL touchdown versus the Minnesota Vikings on a 23-yard pass from Jared Goff.
+On December 5, Wright scored his first NFL touchdown against the Minnesota Vikings on a 23-yard pass from Jared Goff.

 On December 18, 2022, in a Week 15 game at the New York Jets, Wright scored the go-ahead touchdown on a 51-yard pass from Goff on 4th down and inches with 1:49 remaining in the game.
 The Lions held on for the 20–17 win — improving their record to 7–7 and keeping their playoff hopes alive in the NFC.

 As a restricted free agent in 2024, the San Francisco 49ers signed Wright to a three-year, $12 million offer sheet.
 Five days later, the Lions matched the offer, and Wright re-signed with Detroit on April 3, 2024.

+In 2025, Wright made 11 appearances (eight starts) for the Lions, recording 14 receptions for 108 yards and two touchdowns.
+On December 4, 2025, Wright was placed on injured reserve due to a neck injury.